jfrog/xray-aws-security-hub/README.md

 [AWS documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-api-endpointconfiguration.html) for endpoint configuration.

+### Uninstall the application with SAM CLI

+Run `sam delete` to delete the application.
+Note: S3 bucket and DynamoDB, created by the application, won't be deleted automatically and require to be removed manually.

 ## Package and Publish the application

 Create a new S3 bucket (`jfrog-xray-aws-security-hub`) to store the SAM build artifact: